 We operate on a global basis, with manufacturing and sales facilities in the United States, Europe, Africa, the Middle East, Latin America and Greater Asia.
 Any regulation that increases the cost of raw materials or commodities, has the potential to impact our profit margins and operations.
 In particular, various current regulatory efforts in forest risk commodities (including palm oil), health and safety regulations and similar regulations could impact costs for our operations or supply chain.
 As a result, regulations are always considered as part of our forest-related risk assessment process.
 Regulations are evaluated throughout our full value chain via our multidisciplinary company-wide enterprise risk management program that annually assesses risks, including sustainability, on our business and the business of our customers.
 To enhance our risk management practices, we established a Global Risk Committee made up of key members of management to integrate global risk activities (including cybersecurity, compliance, business and crisis management) and to ensure appropriate prioritization of resources and alignment across IFF.
 The Global Risk Committee meets approximately six times per year to discuss critical risks, including regulation, and then critique mitigation plans and review the gap analyses.
 Regulatory risks are evaluated using appropriate policy and legal data and projections incorporated into this risk management program.
 The findings of our supplier assessments and analysis of risks from quality of forest risk commodities are used by our legal team in additional to a separate regulatory risk assessment process led by IFF Global Regulations team for supplier vetting, internal planning, including advanced budgeting, decisions on supplier markets, and overall procurement strategy.
 IFF ensures compliance with national laws and regulations, such as access and benefit sharing (ABS) regulations.
 This also applies to our suppliers.
-As outlined in the IFF Vendor Code of Conduct, we expect suppliers to condu
+As outlined in the IFF Vendor Code of Conduct, we expect suppliers to conduct their businesses ethically and honestly and in compliance with all applicable laws, rules, regulations and industry standards.